Emmotes/ic_spoilers/docs/krond.md

     "id": 2336,
     "flavour_text": "",
     "description": {
-        "desc": "Krond's Cantrip feats now deal BUD-based damage equal to $amount seconds of BUD-based damage for each $increase_threshold% of Krond's base damage that they normally deal."
+        "desc": "Krond's Cantrip Feats now deal damage equal to $amount seconds of BUD-based damage for each $increase_threshold% of Krond's base damage that they normally deal."
     },
     "effect_keys": [
         {